Faith Ina Casey, Youngstown, Ohio

-YOUNGSTOWN, Ohio (MyValleyTributes) – Faith Ina Casey, lovingly known as “Faye” among family and friends, departed this life on Monday, May 25, 2020, after a short illness.
+YOUNGSTOWN, Ohio (MyValleyTributes) – Faith Ina Casey, lovingly known as ‘Faye’ among family and friends, departed this life on May 25, 2020, after a short illness.

-Born in Chicago, Illinois, on August 11, 1939, she moved to Youngstown, Ohio at seven years old.
+Born in Chicago, IL, on August 11, 1939, she moved to Youngstown, Ohio at seven years old.

-She was a devoted mother to Pamela Casey-Lewis (Harvey), Venus Casey (Gary), Teri Montgomery (Michael) and Christoffer Casey and grandmother to Lesley Fay and Ashley Joi Montgomery.
+She was a devoted mother to Pamela Casey-Lewis (Harvey), Venus Casey (Gary), Teri Montgomery (Michael), Christoffer Casey and grandmother to Lesley Fay and Ashley Joi Montgomery.

 After a career in cosmetology, Faith began a second career with the Youngstown Board of Education, where she retired after 37 years.